 Max joined Watsi on June 3rd, 2013.
 8 other people also joined Watsi on that day!
-Max's most recent donation traveled 8,700 miles to support Jackson, a nine-year-old boy from Tanzania, to fund burn treatment on his foot.
+Max's most recent donation traveled 8,700 miles to support Lazaro, a 7-month-old baby from Tanzania, to fund clubfoot repair surgery so he can walk easily.

 Jackson is a nine-year-old boy from Tanzania.
 He is the fourth born child in a family of six children.
 Jackson is a hard-working boy both at home and school.
 He is currently in class three and his best subjects are Mathematics and Swahili.
 Due to his health condition, Jack is having a hard time walking and it continues to become more difficult as time goes on.
 When he is not at school, he helps to look after his father's cattle.
 Jackson's parents are livestock keepers who make a very humble income.
 When Jackson was two years old, he fell off his bed.
 As he fell, his right leg went into the fireplace, which is usually next to the bed to keep the hut warm.
 At the time, his parents couldn't take him to the hospital due to financial challenges and treated the burn wound using traditional herbal medication.
 His wound took a long time to heal.
 Over the years, the skin around his right foot has contracted and pulls his toes upward, which makes putting shoes on very challenging for Jackson.
 His parents have to buy big, soft shoes so that he can go to school wearing shoes.
 Jackson often complains of pain after a long day of walking.
 Most of the times when he is home, he doesn’t like wearing shoes due to the pain and discomfort.
 Through a mission organization, Jackson was referred to Plaster House at Arusha Lutheran Medical Centre to seek treatment help.
 Doctors recommend that Jackson undergo an amputation of two toes on his right foot in order to remove the pain and difficulty that he feels when walking and wearing shoes.
 Jackson's parents cannot afford the treatment cost thus they are asking for help.
 Jackson will be receiving assistance from our medical partner, African Mission Healthcare.
 He is scheduled to undergo surgery on April 23rd.
 African Mission Healthcare is requesting $1,088 to cover the total cost of his procedure and care.
 Once recovered, he will be free of pain and will soon be able to walk comfortably again.
 Jackson shared, "I would like to be able to wear shoes and walk without feeling pain.
 I will be happy if am able to have this treatment."